Semi Ajayi: West Bromwich Albion extend Nigeria defender's contract | Goal.com

 “It still feels like yesterday when I signed, but I’ve always felt so welcome here and I’ve got a really good relationship with the supporters.
 They’ve always been really supportive of me and they’re always taking the time to wish me well.”

-Albion manager Steve Bruce expressed his delight at securing the services of the player the future and described his renewal as a key moment for the club.
+Albion manager Steve Bruce expressed his delight at securing the services of the player and described his renewal as a key moment for the club.

 “I’m absolutely delighted Semi has committed his future to us,” said Bruce.
 “He’s arguably been our best player since I arrived at the club back in February, and I believe he has all the attributes needed to be a Premier League defender.